- Contact information

 If a hunter plans to harvest a deer in multiple Deer Management Units during the 2014 deer season will they need to buy separate tags?

 At purchase, hunters will receive one buck tag that is valid in any Deer Management Unit and Deer Management Zone statewide and one antlerless tag that is valid in any Farmland Zone unit.
 If a hunter would like to harvest an antlerless deer in a Forest Zone this year they must purchase a bonus antlerless tag for that unit, if available.
 If a hunter wants more than one antlerless tag in a Farmland Zone, they can purchase additional tags for $12 (residents) or $20 (non-residents) each until sold out.

 How will the number of land-type-specific tags (public or private) issued be determined in each Deer Management Unit?

 As they have in the past, the total number of tags issued in each unit will be determined based on anticipated hunter success and the number of deer that local wildlife managers feel need to be removed from the area.
 The allocation to private and public lands was determined, in some cases, based on percentage of land area in public and private ownership in each county.
 We also applied, as best as we could, information about past harvest history on public and private land.
 However, this was difficult considering we had never applied success rates at a county level.
-Over the coming years, success rates and other important information become clearer and we will adjust accordingly.
+Throughout the coming years, success rates and other important information will become more clear and we will adjust accordingly.

 As state park units have now been eliminated, are there still limits to the number of hunters that may hunt in state parks?